theriley106/DailyStandupQuestion/README.md

 - https://museumhack.com/list-icebreakers-questions
 - https://improb.com/icebreaker-questions-adults

-running the ```scrapeQuestions.py``` script will grab any new questions from these sites and save them locally.
+Running the ```scrapeQuestions.py``` script will grab any new questions from these sites and save them locally.

+### How is the site hosted?

+DailyStandupQuestion.com is deployed on a free [Heroku](https://www.heroku.com/) instance.

 ### Why is the capitalization inconsistent in the daily questions?